LaMarre’s pinch-hit single lifts Yanks over Phils 6-5 in 10

 A base hit by Luke Williams off Nelson got the Phillies to 5-4.
 Philadelphia tied it when Ronald Torreyes scored on a wild pitch, but after walking Bryce Harper to load the bases again, Nelson retired Andrew McCutchen on a flyout to keep the score even.

-Before squandering another late lead, the Yankees took a 5-2 lead in the seventh against struggling Hector Neris on Giancarlo Stanton’s single and Odor’s home run.
+Before squandering another late lead, the Yankees took a 5-2 lead in the seventh against struggling Hector Neris on Stanton’s single and Odor’s home run.

 Jean Segura hit a leadoff homer and Harper had an RBI double, but the Phillies were 1 for 14 with runners in scoring position and lost consecutive games for the first time since dropping four straight June 20-25.
+Philadelphia drew a season-high 11 walks.

 Torres homered and Greg Allen hit an RBI double in the fourth for New York.